-It’s easier to arrange insurance on multiple vehicles as there’s only one renewal date so you’ll save time on admin.
+It’s easier to arrange insurance on multiple vehicles as there’s only 1 renewal date.
+This saves you time on admin.

 Insuring multiple vehicles is usually cheaper than insuring them individually.

 You can insure all drivers on every vehicle with an ‘any driver’ policy.
-This means that drivers will have access to all vehicles, which saves them waiting around for a certain vehicle to be free.
+Drivers have access to all vehicles, which saves them waiting around for a certain vehicle to be free.

 You can add more vehicles as your business grows.

-One accident could affect the premiums of all vehicles on the policy, so if you do have a particularly accident-prone driver, you could put them on a separate policy.
+A single accident could affect the premiums of all vehicles on the policy.
+So if you have a driver with a poor driving history, you could put them on a separate policy.

-If you don’t update your policy and you need to make a claim, it could be invalid as especially in larger fleets, vehicles can come and go regularly so be sure to stay on top of your details.
+If you don’t update your policy, future claims may be invalid.
+Especially in larger fleets, vehicles can come and go regularly.
+So be sure to keep your policy up-to-date.

-Cost savings will be less significant for smaller fleets.
+Cost savings tend to be less significant for smaller fleets.

-Younger drivers can push up your costs so it could make sense to insure them separately.
+Having younger drivers on your fleet can push up your costs so it might be worth insuring them separately.

-There may be restrictions on how you use your vehicles, for example personal use may not be covered.
+There may be restrictions on how you use your vehicles, for example personal use might not be covered.

 How to get cheaper fleet insurance

-When it comes to cutting the cost of fleet insurance, it’s all about reducing risk.
-You could do so by:
+When looking at ways to lower the cost of fleet insurance, it’s all about reducing risk.
+You can do this by:

 - Using electric or hybrid vehicles

-- Employing drivers with clean records aged of 25 and over
+- Employing drivers with clean records aged 25 and over

-- Sending your drivers on a training course
+- Sending your drivers on an advanced driving course

 - Making drivers responsible for paying their own excess